machawk1/info202/README.md

-These are some materials for my [@edsu](https://github.com/edsu)'s Introduction to Digital Curation class at University of Maryland.
+These are some materials from [@edsu](https://github.com/edsu)'s Introduction to Digital Curation class at University of Maryland.